Two-bite tassies get all your Thanksgiving pie favorites on one plate

 Tiny as a teacup and just as cute, the tassie is best known as a pecan-filled, cookie-like pastry.
 But why stop at pecan?
-But “tassie” just means little cup, glass or bowl in old Scottish, French and Arabic.
 Just about anything can fill a tassie’s wee pastry crust.

 After a muted pandemic holiday season last year, some are gearing up for bigger Thanksgivings, Friendsgivings and other parties with those near and dear.
 Others are still keeping things close and cautious.
 Whether your group will be large or small, you’re going to need dessert.
 Instead of making one or three full-size pies, what if you made a few trays of tassies?
 That way, no matter what kind of gathering you plan to have, everyone can have a bite (or four!) of their favorite Thanksgiving dessert flavors.